BPASS stellar evolution models incorporating $\alpha$-enhanced composition -- I. Single star models from 0.1 to 316 M$_\odot$: BPASS stellar evolution modelling

 This leaves us with 74 different compositions\footnote{An opacity table with a high enough iron abundance to satisfy $Z=0.040$ and \afe=-0.2 does not exist, so we are unable to compute this model grid.} defined by $\alpha$ composition and bulk metallicity.
 We interpolate between the opacity tables calculated by \citet{Eldridge04a} to obtain a table with the same iron abundance as that of the required model composition in each case.

-One caveat that arises from this approach is that the original opacity tables assume a minimum carbon and oxygen abundance corresponding to \afe=+0.2 and are not recalculated below this value.
-In the grids with \afe\ below this value there is a risk that we might be slightly overestimating the opacity.
-However iron dominates the opacity in nearly all cases until core nucleosynthesis boosts these elements significantly above the initial values.
-At the levels of variation of oxygen abundances we accommodate within our grids, the potential error introduced is small.
+One caveat that arises from this approach is that the original opacity tables assume a minimum fraction of the metals that can be attributed to carbon and oxygen, corresponding to the abundance ratio used at \afe$=+0.2$.
+The tables are not recalculated below this value.
+In the grids with \afe$<0.2$, there is a risk that opacities are slightly overestimated.
+However in most circumstances where the opacity is dominated by metal opacity (hydrogen-rich and helium-rich stellar envelopes at high temperatures), iron-group elements are the largest contributor.
+In addition, this happens in all stellar models when CNO processing redistributes carbon and oxygen to nitrogen and is thus a common assumption.
+The spacing of the opacity grids in excess carbon and oxygen \citep[see][for details]{1993ApJ...412..752I} is greater than the differences in abundances from varying \afe.
+Thus, until core nucleosynthesis boosts the carbon and oxygen abundances significantly above the initial values, their contribution to the total opacity is comparatively unimportant.
+At that point the composition is sufficiently rich in carbon and oxygen to use the CO-rich tables in the Type 2 format opacity data.
+Thus, at the levels of variation in carbon and oxygen abundances we accommodate within our grids, the potential error introduced is small.

 In addition to the compositions and opacities, we have made other refinements to the stellar evolution physics.
 We have updated two of the nuclear reaction rates.
-In light of the work of \citet{2022ApJ...931..157A} we have updated the $^{12}$C$+\alpha\rightarrow ^{16}$O to that given by \citet{2002ApJ...567..643K}.
+In light of the work of \citet{2022ApJ...931..157A}, we have updated the $^{12}$C$+\alpha\rightarrow ^{16}$O to that given by \citet{2002ApJ...567..643K}.
 Using this rate within the \bpass\ evolution code allows us to reproduce observed Wolf-Rayet star surface compositions with greater fidelity \citep{2022ApJ...931..157A}.
 In addition, we update the $^{12}$C$+^{12}$C reactions to the \textit{HinRes} rates from \citet{2022A&A...660A..47M}.
 This adjustment accounts for the impact of a resonance in this reaction on the rate.

 Finally, we have updated the mass-loss rate prescription to include a relevant mass loss rate for asymptotic giant branch (AGB) stars within the evolution code.
 Since \bpass\ v2.2 we have implemented this additional mass loss as a post-processing step as outlined in \citet{2018MNRAS.479...75S}.
 It is now fully integrated to the main stellar evolution routines.
 The scheme we use is similar to that in \citet{1995A&A...297..727B,1995A&A...299..755B}.
 First, we modify the mass-loss rates for red giant branch stars.
 For stars with an initial mass less than 8~M$_{\odot}$, a helium core that is smaller than 2.5~M$_{\odot}$ and a effective temperature less than 5200~K we use a \citet[][]{Reimers75}-like mass-loss rate with,